EntySec/HatVenom/README.md

 * Support for most common architectures like `x64`, `x86`, `aarch64`, `armle`, `mipsle`, `mipsbe`.
 * Ability to modify shellcode by changing pre-defined offsets.

+## How it works

+**1.** First we are preparing provided shellcode for injection, we are setting offsets and formatting opcodes.

+**2.** Next we are generating executable, we taking default format header and magic to create simple template.

+**3.** Then we are injecting prepared shellcode to generated template.

 ## CLI examples

 ```bash